seL4/docs/Hardware/jetsontk1.rst

 $
 }}}

-To create the binary that will ultimately be executed, you can follow the same instructions as for the [[Beaglebone]]:

-{{{
-arm-linux-gnueabi-objcopy --output-target binary images/sel4test-driver-image-arm-tk1 sel4test.bin
-}}}

 = Load the binary =
 First of all, you should connect on the console of the tegra.
 To do so, you need a COM port to connect on the console port of the Tegra.
 I am using a USB/serial cable with a null modem.